Updated February 18, 2021

 Creating an Efficient Home Office Space

-Creating an efficient and comfortable work area is crucial for enjoying your work day and getting work done.
-Once you have found a dedicated workspace that can fit a desk and chair, it’s time to crack down on the details of how your home office equipment and supplies should be set up.
-There are so many areas to consider when it comes to creating an ergonomic home office space, but below are a few highlights to remember.
+Creating an efficient and comfortable work area is crucial for enjoying your workday and getting work done.
+Once you have a dedicated workspace that can fit a desk and chair, decide how you want to set up your office.
+There are so many areas to consider when creating an ergonomic home office space, but below are a few highlights to remember.

-Your chair is what provides you support as you sit for eight or more hours during your work day.
-Make sure the one you are using has an adjustable height (or that your feet can firmly touch the floor), lumbar support for your back, comfortable armrests, and an adjustable back rest for reclining and fitting your ergonomic needs.
+Your chair is what supports you as you sit for eight or more hours during your workday.
+Make sure the one you are using has an adjustable height (or that your feet can firmly touch the floor), lumbar support for your back, comfortable armrests, and an adjustable backrest for reclining and fitting your ergonomic needs.

-Staring at a screen is tough enough on your eyes already, so making sure it is positioned properly with the right amount of screen resolution is especially important for your comfort.
-Your monitor should be placed 20 inches in front of you to avoid eye strain, and should sit at a 10-20 degree angle in order to prevent neck strain.
+Staring at a screen is tough enough on your eyes already, so making sure it is appropriately positioned with the right amount of screen resolution is especially important for your comfort.
+Your monitor should be placed 20 inches in front of you to avoid eye strain and sit at a 10-20 degree angle to prevent neck strain.

 Additionally, pick a location where there is neutral lighting.
 Any harsh artificial light or natural light from outside will make it difficult to see your screen.

 Along with your chair and monitor, you need to pay attention to your desk.
-Desk height should be set at the appropriate level so you have enough room to cross your legs.
+Your desk should be tall enough that you have room to cross your legs.
 The angle between your forearm and upper arm should be between 90 and 110 degrees while your arms are resting on the desk.